FirebirdSQL/jaybird/src/documentation/faq.md

 Jaybird 3 supports Java 7 and 8 and has basic support for Java 9 and higher using the Java 8 version of the driver.
-Support for Java 9 and higher is limited to Java 11 and 17, but in practice Jaybird should work on all Java 9+ versions (versions after Java 17 have not been tested).
-Jaybird 3.0.12 is that last release of Jaybird 3, and is end-of-life.
+Support for Java 9 and higher is limited to Java 11 and 17, but in practice Jaybird should work on all Java 9+ versions upto Java 17 (versions after Java 17 have not been tested).
+Jaybird 3.0.12 is the last release of Jaybird 3, and is end-of-life.
 We recommend upgrading to Jaybird 5.

 Jaybird 2.2 supports Java 6, 7 and 8.
 Jaybird 2.2.15 is that last release of
 Jaybird 2.2, and is end-of-life.
 We recommend upgrading to Jaybird 5.